bcpierce00/unison/INSTALL.md

 - lablgtk3 and its prerequisites (ocamlfind, GTK 3 and its dependencies)

+##### Optional, for building the user manual

+- LaTeX
+- dvips
+- ps2pdf (included with Ghostscript, for example)
+- HEVEA (https://hevea.inria.fr/) (optional, for HTML and text formats)
+- Lynx (optional, for text format)
+- (for developers only) HEVEA and Lynx are required to re-build the manual included in the Unison binary

 #### Building

 Building from source is as simple as executing: